 |EN.570.305||Environmental Health and Engineering Systems Design||4|

-(Total of 9 credits) one course from each of two groups is required.
+(Total of 9 credits).
+One course from each of two groups is required, plus one additional course (3 total required minor electives).
 Double counting of these courses with specified required courses in the student’s major is not allowed.
-Substitution for one required course may be possible under special circumstances, with explicit approval of the environmental engineering minor advisor.
-Additional course electives are possible but require approval of the environmental engineering minor advisor.
+Substitution for one required course may be possible under special circumstances, with the explicit approval of the environmental engineering minor advisor.
+Additional course electives are possible but require the approval of the environmental engineering minor advisor.

 |Introduction to Environmental Engineering and Design|

 |Environmental Engineering Chemistry - Current and Emerging Topics|

 |Environmental Hazards and Health Risks|